HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

      <body>
          <!--
-             The init element is used to define a variable.
-Its content uses HVML's ''' syntax to define an as-is reserved string, bound to the pyCode variable.
+             The 'init' element is used to define a variable.
+Its content uses HVML's ''' syntax to define an literal string, bound to the 'pyCode' variable.
-             Note that we can also use the from attribute of the init element to initialize the content of the pyCode variable from the specified file.
+             Note that we can also use the 'from' attribute of the 'init' element to initialize the content of the 'pyCode' variable from a specified file.
              So that there is no need to hardcode the content of this Python function into the HVML program.
          -->
          <init as 'pyCode'>